 Geotechnical borings constructed by hand do not require a permit, but must be filled with grout when completed.
-Geotechnical borings in bottoms of large surface-water bodies do not require well construction permits if the borings do not penetrate the first regional confining layer, which is usually 20 to 30 feet below land surface.
+Geotechnical borings in bottoms of large surface water bodies do not require well construction permits if the borings do not penetrate the first regional confining layer, which is usually 20 to 30 feet below land surface.

-In cooperation with the Lee County Department of Community Development ("DCD"), the DNR will require that all geotechnical boring and monitor well construction permit applications indicate if the site has been checked with DCD and a vegetation removal permit obtained, if needed.
+In cooperation with the Lee County Department of Community Development ("DCD"), the DNR will require that all geotechnical boring and monitor well construction permit applications indicate if the site has been checked with DCD and must provide a vegetation removal permit obtained, if needed or an email exemption from the proper Agency Contact of Area performing work.

-For further information on the vegetation removal permits, call (239) 479-8323 or visit the Community Development/Public Works Service Center at 1500 Monroe Street, Fort Myers.
+For further information on the vegetation removal permits, call (239) 479-8323(239) 533-8585 or visit the Community Development/Public Works Service Center at 1500 Monroe Street, Fort Myers.